Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **Protein Description** name of the protein

-**Mapped Genes** additional genes the supporting peptides map to
+**Mapped Genes** additional genes the supporting peptides map to (including any arising from I/L substitutions)

-**Mapped Proteins** additional proteins the supporting peptides map to
+**Mapped Proteins** additional proteins the supporting peptides map to (including any arising from I/L substitutions)

 **Ratios ML** number of Medium / Light abundance ratios